eevee-operator

 Architecture

-The architecture of the Eevee Operator is designed to be fairly standard, following the typical Kubernetes Operator patterns.
+The architecture of the eevee Operator is designed to be fairly standard, following the typical Kubernetes Operator patterns.

-- API Server: The central Kubernetes API server that interacts with the operator to send requests and receive responses.
+BotModuleandIpcConfig— that serve as configuration templates for eevee. - API Server: The central Kubernetes API server that interacts with the operator to send requests and receive responses.

-- Etcd: The distributed key-value store used by Kubernetes to store the state of the cluster, including the CRDs managed by the Eevee Operator.
+- Etcd: The distributed key-value store used by Kubernetes to store the state of the cluster, including the CRDs managed by the eevee Operator.

 Usage

-To deploy and configure the Eevee chat utility bot using the Eevee Kubernetes Operator, follow these steps:
+To deploy and configure the eevee chat utility bot using the eevee Kubernetes Operator, follow these steps: